Note: required before taking any other workshop. Check dates.

 The computer laboratory exercises require that students bring a laptop* to connect to the Linux system in the Biotechnology Center.

-A $95 fee is required for each student and includes costs for a printed manual workbook of about 115 pages or more.
+A $95 fee ($75 online during COVID19) is required for each student and includes costs for a printed manual workbook of about 115 pages or more.
+(Note: during COVID19 - book provided as PDF)

 * There is a minimal set of software that should be installed on laptops BEFORE attending the workshop.
-Instructions will be provided to attendees prior to the workshop and can be found within the PDF document: GETTING PREPARED FOR CLASS (Opens in new TAB or new window.)
+Instructions will be provided to attendees prior to the workshop and can be found within the PDF document: Preparation for Linux-based workshop (Opens in new TAB or new window.)

 Dr. Jean-Yves Sgro, Ph.D., Biotechnology Center - firstname.lastname@example.org